FACTS about Universal Medicine: A Dangerous Cult? – We Think SO! But we’re not making a profit from this messPosted: September 20, 2013

 So are those Esoteric ‘true facts’, or evidence based facts?
 Several of us have been providing evidence for a year that Universal Medicine is impacting people’s lives in destructive and crippling ways – financially, psychologically, sexually, spiritually and physically.
 We don’t take abuse or exploitation lightly and we’ve put our names to official complaints to have Universal Medicine bought to account.
 UM has been shown time and time again to fit all definitions of a harmful cult – on this site in answer to shameless cult psychologist, Brendan Mooney, as well as on our sister sites.

-While we’re sorry to hear of Jacqueline’s unfortunate upbringing, there’s no excuse for ignoring ample evidence of harm and luring the vulnerable into a cult which she is benefiting from financially.
+While we’re sorry to hear of the author’s unfortunate upbringing, there’s no excuse for ignoring ample evidence of harm and luring the vulnerable into a cult which she is benefiting from financially.

-Jacqueline doesn’t mention her mother, Mary Louise Myers, is also financially benefiting from Universal Medicine as its ‘International Esoteric Breast Massage Trainer’, and that she has no formal qualifications but makes her living training cult recruiters in a form of treatment room abuse that specializes in inappropriate touching, man hating indoctrination, denigration of the female body and instilling dependency.
+She doesn’t mention her mother, is also financially benefiting from Universal Medicine as its ‘International Esoteric Breast Massage Trainer’, and that she has no formal qualifications but makes her living training cult recruiters in a form of treatment room abuse that specializes in inappropriate touching, man hating indoctrination, denigration of the female body and instilling dependency.

 At no point in all the years I have attended sessions and workshops with Serge Benhayon and Universal Medicine practitioners, have I or anyone I know, ever been touched in a sexual way, encouraged to touch another or felt abused in any way, shape or form.

 Except we have photographic evidence of Serge doing just that, encouraging cult members, in an Esoteric healing workshop manual, to touch the genitals of sexual abuse survivors.
-Jacqueline and the other deniers don’t ‘feel’ it to be sexual or abuse, because Serge told them it wasn’t.
+The author and the other deniers don’t ‘feel’ it to be sexual or abuse, because Serge told them it wasn’t.

-Jacqueline and the rest of the Brides of Serge don’t have a problem with Serge’s history with Miranda, either, beginning when she was 13.
+The Brides of Serge don’t have a problem with Serge’s history with Miranda, either, beginning when she was 13.
 Miranda is now around the same age ex wife Deborah was when he met Miranda.
 Around the same age Deborah was when he told her she was ‘keeping him from his light’.
-So when Miranda gets dumped for keeping Serge from the light of his next acquisition, will Jacqueline and the rest of the Lie Lie Lie brides dump her too, or bully her into submission and drive her into the Esoteric convent with the rest of the Eso-nuns?
+So when Miranda gets dumped for keeping Serge from the light of his next acquisition, will the Lie Lie Lie brides dump her too, or bully her into submission and drive her into the Esoteric convent with the rest of the Eso-nuns?
 Or will Serge award her a consolation prize and find her an Esoteric ‘real man’?

 She says there’s no requirement for followers to make donations, and the cult, in appealing for donations at every public event and online to the Fiery Property Improvement Fund, makes sure people only donate if they can afford it.
 The cult generously offers sponsorship, so the truly dependent can deepen their sense of obligation and pay later, and there’s always the option to work for nothing as a galley slave or doing some other menial monkey work for the multi-millionaires.